mathieu-aubin/video-dl/README.md

 The API supports GET requests and the endpoint is http://api.daniil.it (supports https).

-Supported parameters:
+### Supported parameters:

 ```
 url
 ```

-When provided, the response will be a list of URLS with the corresponding qualities, obtained from the given video URL.
+The value should be the URL of the video to download.
+The response will be a list of URLS with the corresponding quality name, format, size and dimension.

 Example:

 ```